pavel-demin/red-pitaya-notes/sdr-transceiver-wspr.md

 GPS interface
 -----

-A GPS module can be used for the automatic measurement and correction of the frequency deviation.
+A GPS module can be used for the time synchronization and for the automatic measurement and correction of the frequency deviation.

-The PPS signal should be connected to the pin DIO3_N of the [extension connector E1](http://redpitaya.readthedocs.io/en/latest/doc/developerGuide/125-14/extent.html#extension-connector-e1).
+The PPS signal should be connected to the pin DIO3_N of the [extension connector E1](http://redpitaya.readthedocs.io/en/latest/developerGuide/125-14/extent.html#extension-connector-e1).
+The UART interface should be connected to the UART pins of the [extension connector E2](http://redpitaya.readthedocs.io/en/latest/developerGuide/125-14/extent.html#extension-connector-e2).

 The measurement and correction of the frequency deviation is disabled by default and should be enabled by uncommenting the following line in [wspr.cron](https://github.com/pavel-demin/red-pitaya-notes/tree/master/projects/sdr_transceiver_wspr/wspr.cron):
 {% highlight bash %}